An ad-free Educational Platform Offering Access to Restored Vintage Photographs and Prints Documenting New York's Rich History.

 Timeline of New York City: From Pre-1600s to 21st Century

 New York City's journey from pre-1600s, when Lenape-occupied lands characterized the area, to its current status as a leading metropolis, is a testament to its remarkable transformation and resilience.
 The natural wilderness that the Lenape thrived in was the groundwork for what evolved into a city celebrated for its adaptability and cultural diversity.
-With the Dutch establishing New Amsterdam in 1624, Manhattan burgeoned into an essential trading center, highlighting the city's origins and its early adoption of multicultural influences.
+With the Dutch establishing New Amsterdam in 1624, Manhattan burgeoned into an essential trading center, highlighting the city's origins.
 This pivotal era laid the foundation for New York's future as a global city, setting the stage for an unprecedented growth trajectory.

 As the city transitioned to British control in the 1700s, it became central to colonial disputes and the fight for independence, playing a critical role in the American Revolution.
 The 1800s ushered in a wave of immigration and industrialization, marking a period of significant expansion.
 This era saw the construction of iconic structures like the Brooklyn Bridge and the Statue of Liberty, symbols of American innovation and New York’s openness to new beginnings.
 These developments underlined the city's growing infrastructure and its essence of embracing change.